nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Deleting a customer : `deletec`

-Delete a customer from the list.
+Deletes a customer from the list.

 **Format**